Configure media bypass global settings in Lync Server 2013 to use site and region information

 This topic assumes that you have already configured media bypass for any trunk connections from the Mediation Server to a peer (a public switched telephone network (PSTN) gateway, an IP-PBX, or a Session Border Controller (SBC) at an Internet Telephony Service Provider (ITSP) for a specific site or service for which you want media to bypass the Mediation Server.|

-This topic also assumes that you have defined all central sites and branch sites in Topology Builder in a way that matches the network region, network site, and subnet configuration that you performed according to the steps in Create or Modify a Network Region, Create or Modify a Network Site, and Associate a Subnet with a Network Site.
+This topic also assumes that you have defined all central sites and branch sites in Topology Builder in a way that matches the network region, network site, and subnet configuration that you performed according to the steps in Create or modify a network region in Lync Server 2013, Create or modify a network site in Lync Server 2013, and Associate a subnet with a network site in Lync Server 2013.
 If they do not match, then media bypass will not succeed.